Wishing you a joyful

 Monitoring and Review

-The organization must monitor and review the performance of the risk management framework and the effectiveness of the risk controls and treatments.
+The organisation must monitor and review the performance of the risk management framework and the effectiveness of the risk controls and treatments.
 This involves collecting and analyzing data to see if the planned actions are working as intended.

 ACT